→ Upcoming Keynote Event - Introducing Lansweeper's 2023 Spring Release: 'Duvel' - Learn More

 By default, Lansweeper provides six built-in dashboards:

-The first dashboard provides a general overview of IT assets that are synced to Lansweeper Site.
+The first dashboard provides a general overview of IT assets that are synced to Lansweeper Sites.
 It contains eight widgets pertaining to assets, software, users, and warranty status information, and reveals when a new asset is detected on the network.
 Additionally, it provides an overview of scanning status, a chart of the most common asset types found within the network, and an overview including vulnerability audits and Microsoft Patch Tuesday reports.

 The Assets dashboard is all about assets.
 It has a couple of big number widgets at the top pertaining to assets, as well as widgets specific to domains, IP locations, asset type, manufacturer and warranty status information.